EXA Global Value Chain (GVC)

 Data harmonization even when facing master data challenges between systems

-Full transparency of end-to-end value chains (from the procurement of raw materials, production, logistics at various plants in various countries, to the final sale of products) at the most granular level, in other words, at any and every stage of the value chain
+Full transparency of E2E value chains (from the procurement of raw materials, production, logistics at various plants in various countries, to the final sale of products) at the most granular level, in other words, at any and every stage of the value chain

 Cost rollup across entities and systems